-White Paper on Why a Dedicated Blue Light Source is better than a White light Source with an Excitation Filter for Fluorescence Night Diving
+White Paper - Why a Dedicated Blue Source is better than a White Source with Excitation Filters for Fluo Diving

 At FireDiveGear.com, (FDG) we very often get requests for an excitation filter to place over a white light source (torch).
 This is certainly a reasonable request.
 Who wants to spend more money for a dedicated fluo torch when you can modify an existing model you already own?
 While it is certainly possible to use a filtered - white light source, it is not recommended.
 This paper will endeavor to explain just why it is we don't recommend a filtered - white light source.